 3 Types of Warrants in California

-If you suspect that you may have an outstanding warrant in California, we highly advise that you confirm whether your suspicions are true or not by proactively handling this issue as quickly as possible and avoid further problems with the court.
+If you suspect that you may have an outstanding warrant in California, we highly advise that you confirm whether your suspicions are true by proactively addressing this issue as quickly as possible and avoiding further problems with the court.

 What Types Of Warrants Can Judges Issue In California